VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **The Stanley Cup originally was only seven and a half inches high**
+- ⚡ Daily fun fact: **Frog-eating bats identify edible frogs from poisonous ones by listening to the mating calls of male frogs.
+Frogs counter this by hiding and using short, difficult to locate calls**

 <h3 align="left">Connect with me:</h3>
 <p align="left">